BaronJensen/react-steem-provider/README.md

 **List of actions from SteemContext**

-*Note: You MUST be logged to use this actions*
+*Note: You MUST be logged to use some of this actions*

 - Get logged user